bigomics/omicsplayground/docs/dataprep/dataprep.rst

 Data import
 --------------------------------------------------------------------------------
-The platform requires the transcriptomics and proteomics data to be in a structured format as an input.
-Users can prepare an input data from their own FASTQ files, gene counts tables, or from a dataset of interest stored in public repositories such as `GEO <https://www.ncbi.nlm.nih.gov/geo/>`__.
-Similarly, they can also prepare an input from LC-MS/MS proteomics data.
-For all of these cases, the platform comes with the necessary scripts for data cleaning and preprocessing under the ``/scripts`` folder.

-Users can import their data to the platform by either uploading under the :ref:`Home` module of the interface or preparing an input object using scripts.
+Users can import their transcriptomics or proteomics data to the platform by either uploading through the interface or preparing an input object using scripts.
-To upload, the platform requires the tables of counts, samples info, genes info and contrasts in CSV format.
-Users can provide their own counts or download the relevant data from repositories such as `GEO <https://www.ncbi.nlm.nih.gov/geo/>`__.
+For uploading, the platform requires the counts, samples information, genes information and contrasts tables in CSV format.
-On the other hand, an input object can be prepared with more detailed data cleaning, filtering, normalisation and preprocessing using scripts.
+On the other hand, an input object can be prepared using scripts from different types and formats of data, including counts and FASTQ.
+With scripts it is also possible to do more detailed data cleaning, filtering, normalisation and preprocessing.
-The platform contains the required scripts and examples.
+The platform contains the required example cases for the preparation of input objects under the ``/scripts`` folder.

 .. seealso::